 “In recent years, controversies at major nonprofit organizations have created new public concern about, and focused media attention on, the ethics of fundraising.
 National trade and professional groups have responded with the establishment or revision of codes of ethics for their members.”

-GuideStar is one of my favorite resources for information about nonprofit organizations and nonprofit funding organizations.
-I frequently check to be sure the nonprofits with which I work or volunteer are present on GuideStar, and if they have completed their respective profiles.
+GuideStar is a favorite resource for information about nonprofit organizations and nonprofit funding organizations like foundations.
+I frequently check to be sure the nonprofits with which I work (or volunteer) are present on GuideStar, and if they have completed their respective profiles (board list, budgetary information, tax returns and the like).

 In closing …